manchandajayant/orah-/front-end/README-SOLUTION.md

 - Not found page for a 404 route
 - Error handling messages for activities not loading, student list not loading, request to create a roll
 - Redirection after roll creation
 - Popup to show a request for roll creation
+- UI for landing page
+- Mobile responsive styling

 # Prodcution branch
 - main